PORTFOLIO OF RECENT WORK PRIOR TO STARTING MATTHEW THOMSON DESIGN

 Matthew and Nathan Lee of Contexture Design collaborated on a Public Art Proposal for on-street art installations that would utilize the added bulge-outs created for the new bus stops on Lonsdale in North Vancouver.

-Inspired by some of the first transportation infrastructure on the north shore, the the log flumes, as well as the first and last cattle drive that took place between Lillooet and North Vancouver where it is reputed out of 200 head of cattle that had set out, only 2 surviving to reach North Vancouver.
+Inspired by some of the first transportation infrastructure on the north shore, such as the log flumes, as well as the first and last cattle drive that took place between Lillooet and North Vancouver where it is reputed out of 200 head of cattle that had set out, only 2 surviving to reach North Vancouver.

 While at Dialog, Matthew helped facilitate the collaborative process for the Vision and Master Plan for Lansdowne District.
 Through a series of rigorous workshops with multiple city departments, a successful Vision and Site Framework was reached, enabling an amendment to the OCP and further design developments to occur.
 The primary drivers to the process were; capitalize on central urban by locating residential density within the walk-shed of the rapid transit station, contribute quality public facilities and amenities within the cities vibrant downtown core, improve the ecological and sustainable systems, and design a complete community with equitable access to day light and open space.